 - A. Retirement benefits are administered through the Virginia Retirement System (VRS). - 1.
 Eligibility.
 Membership in the VRS defined benefit plan is mandatory for all full-time employees in regular positions. - 2.
 Cost.
 Participation in the VRS retirement plan requires a contribution from the employer as well as the employee.
+Presently, the Town pays both the employer's and the employee's contributions.
 Contributions to VRS begin with the first paycheck and continue throughout employment.
-No contributions will be made in any month in which an employee has been on leave without pay for 51% or more of the work days during that month; this includes employees who are on leave without pay for a Workers' Compensation injury.
+No contributions will be made in any pay period month in which an employee has been on leave without pay for 51% or more of the work days during that pay period month; this includes employees who are on leave without pay for a Workers' Compensation injury.